 - LA RECTORIA is a beautiful, cozy bed and breakfast located in Sant Miquel de Pineda, right next to a Romanesque church and not far from San Feliu de Pallerols.
 Rooms are cozy, the common areas have plenty of historical flavor, the hosts are kind and welcoming.
 They serve breakfast and a delicious dinner.

-- CASA RURAL MAS EL FERRES, in Joanetes, is a basic guest house with very large rooms with beautiful views of the mountains.
-Dinner and breakfast are home cooked (and very good) and the owner is incredibly kind.
+- CASA RURAL MAS EL FERRES, in Joanetes, is a basic guest house with very large rooms and beautiful views of the mountains.
+Dinner and breakfast are home-cooked (and very good), and the owner is incredibly kind.

-- HOTEL VALL DE NAS is a fantastic boutique hotel in Joanetes, with very large rooms and a great restaurant serving delicious traditional food with a modern twist.
+- HOTEL VALL DE NAS is a fantastic boutique hotel in Joanetes.
+It has very large rooms and a great restaurant serving delicious traditional food with a modern twist.

-- HOTEL LA PERLA, in Olot, is a nice hotel with clean comfortable room.
-There is a dining service for guests.
+- HOTEL LA PERLA, in Olot, is a nice hotel with clean, comfortable rooms.
+It also offers a dining service.

 - PENSO HOTEL CAN MENCIO, in Santa Pau, is run by an incredibly nice local family.
-Rooms are basic, but clean and comfortable.
-The view of the main square from the rooms at the top floor is worth the ride up the stairs.
+The rooms are basic but clean and comfortable.
+The view of the main square from the rooms on the top floor is worth the ride up the stairs.

-- HOTEL MAS LA FERRERIA is another beautiful boutique hotel next to a Romanesque style church.
-It’s located in La Vall de Bianya.
-Rooms are beautifully decorated and comfortable and the view of the Pyrenees from the terrace is stunning.
+- HOTEL MAS LA FERRERIA is another beautiful boutique hotel in La Vall de Bianya, next to a Romanesque-style church.
+The rooms are beautifully decorated and comfortable, and the view of the Pyrenees from the terrace is stunning.

 Other useful information